annibal1/Auto_Upload_Torrent_XbtitFM/README.md

-Here's an updated version of the guide that includes instructions for using the script on both Ubuntu and Windows systems.
-I've integrated the Windows version of the script, which uses the same general workflow but with compatibility adjustments for Windows environments.
 Detailed Guide to Installing and Using the Automatic Torrent Creation and Seed Script

 This guide provides detailed instructions on how to install and use the Python script that automatically creates torrent files, uploads them to a site, and adds them to qBittorrent for seeding.
 The script is compatible with both Ubuntu and Windows systems, with specific instructions for each environment.
 Follow the steps below to set up and use the script on your preferred platform.
 Prerequisites

 Before starting, ensure you have access to your preferred system (either Ubuntu or Windows) and Python 3 installed.
 The dependencies required are:

     For Ubuntu: mktorrent to create torrent files and qbittorrent-nox as a torrent client without a graphical interface.
     For Windows: Python 3 with torrentool to create torrent files and qbittorrent-api to interact with the qBittorrent client.

-If you do not have Python 3 and pip installed, you can set them up as follows: Installing Python 3 and pip
+If you do not have Python 3 and pip installed, you can set them up as follows:
+Installing Python 3 and pip
 Ubuntu:

 bash